 The bismuth can also cause the feces to turn black, which might mask any subsequent gastric bleeding.

 What does bloody diarrhea look like in dogs?

 If the blood looks like coffee grounds, then it comes from the lower part of the intestines.

-If the blood looks like it's not digested and still red then it could have come from their colon.
+If the blood looks like it's not digested and is still red, then it could have come from their colon.

-If it's dark, tarry, or sticky then that is either from their stomach or upper intestines.
+If it's dark, tarry, or sticky, that is either from their stomach or upper intestines.